juntang-zhuang/fairseq-adabelief/README.md

 # Test Transformer with AdaBelief Optimizer
 This repo is based on ```fairseq``` repository (lates version, 1.0.0a0) https://github.com/pytorch/fairseq <br>
 An implementation of AdaBelief optimizer compatible with ```fairseq``` is in ```fairseq/optim```.<br>
-The original AdaBelief implementation is in https://github.com/juntang-zhuang/Adabelief-Optimizer
+The original AdaBelief implementation is in https://github.com/juntang-zhuang/Adabelief-Optimizer<br>
+Code for transformer to work with PyTorch 1.1 and CUDA9.0 is at: https://github.com/juntang-zhuang/transformer-adabelief

 ## Dependencies
 ```PyTorch==1.6.0```